 Choosing your contractors……

-Olivier of TPM Project Management gives advice on choosing contractors.
+Olivier of TPM Pool & Project Management gives advice on choosing contractors.

 Another holiday and rental season is fast approaching and now is the time to start thinking about all those little (or big) jobs that need doing for next season around your property.

 A tendency to ‘leave it until later in the year’ often leads to disappointment when contractors and artisans are suddenly flooded with work from May/June onwards and are unable to respect your time requirements.